Mohammed Abdallah

 Community Facilitator – Ecological Practices

-With a long experience rooted in ecological practices, Marco works as a facilitator with Spore’s collaborators in the Global South.
-In Berlin, he develops learning activities, and hybrid formats particularly in close connection to Spore´s garden and in dialogue with its collaborators.
+As part of the Spore team, Marco develops and implements learning programs using community-based collective knowledges and everyday practices to engage in agroecology, seed and food sovereignty, and the protection and defense of water, forests, soil, and the web of life.
+This includes learning activities, in the Spore garden.
 He previously cofounded the Prinzessinnengarten and the Nachbarschaftsakademie in Berlin-Kreuzberg, where he organized programs on topics such as urban-rural relations, food sovereignty, and social-ecological justice.
 Marco grew up in a family of farmers, gastronomes, and millers in the countryside, and studied history.

 Doris Kleemeyer

-As the caretaker of Spore’s finances and administration, Doris transforms information into spreadsheets and paperwork into smooth workflows.
+Doris is responsible for finances and human resources.
 She holds a diploma in cultural pedagogy, and previously provided administrative support for SMart eG, a cooperative of freelancers, and an association of counselling centers for victims of right-wing violence.
-She sees administrative infrastructures as enablers of programs and understands how important it is they stay aligned with everything else happening.
+She sees administrative infrastructures as enablers of programs and works on keeping them aligned with everything else happening.

 Simon Krosigk